SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/apache-spark/2022-07-25-spark-bucketing-and-partitions.markdown

 ---
 layout: post
-title:  "Bucketing and Partitions in Spark"
+title:  "Partitions and Bucketing in Spark"
 subtitle: "Partitioning and bucketing are used to improve the reading of data by reducing the cost of shuffles, the need for serialization, and the amount of network traffic."
 image: assets/images/posts-cover-images/spark-bucketing-and-partitions.jpg
 author: senthil